memgraph/docs/docs/installation/linux/rpm-installation.md

 ---
 id: rpm-installation
-title: Install Memgraph RPM package
+title: Install Memgraph from RPM package
 sidebar_label: RPM package
+slug: /install-memgraph-with-rpm
 ---

-This article briefly outlines the basic steps necessary to install the Memgraph RPM package.
+This article briefly outlines the basic steps necessary to install and run Memgraph from a RPM package.

-### Prerequisites
+## Prerequisites

 Before you proceed with the installation guide make sure that you have:
 * Downloaded the latest **Memgraph RPM Package** which can be [found